Free Schematic Diagram

 working in electronics.

 March 2016.
-Since then I have fixed a few minor bugs and added one
+Since then I have fixed a few bugs and

-This second release was published in December 2017.
+The second release was published in December 2017, and the third

 I intend to continue developing KISSCAD, in the sense of fixing bugs

 and probably also adding a few really useful and simple features.
 But I

 promise that KISSCAD will never turn its back to